pdebuyl/euroscipy_document/report.rst

 As arranged with the sponsors, a poster comprising all sponsor logos was displayed during the whole conference.
 The organizers also listed all sponsors as part of the acknowledgements during the main conference track.
 The support from the sponsors, public or private, came in different forms (see :ref:`orga_sponsor_label`) and all of them combined helped to make EuroSciPy 2013 a success.
+The financial support of NumFOCUS and Python Software Verband e.V. served to pay for the travel of ten participants to the conference (up to 250€ per person).

 On line payments
 ================